-Highwood Crossing Farm has been in Tony Marshall’s family for almost 120 years now.
-The farm is in Aldersyde, Alberta and hugs a curve in the Highwood River.
-It’s as though the land of the farm and the flow of the river are two lovers spooning.
+Highwood Crossing hugs a curve in the Highwood River near Aldersyde, Alberta.
+It’s as though the land and the river are two lovers spooning.
+The name comes from the fact the stage coach was able to cross the river near the farm’s location.
 Most of the time, life is that peaceful and serene there.

-Mother Nature can be so ironic.
-The Marshall’s had only relocated their business from the farm to High River a few years ago.
+Nature can be so ironic.
+The Marshall’s had only relocated their business from the farm in Aldersyde to High River a few years before the flood.
 It was something they had thought long and hard about.
-In the end they designed a state-of-the-art facility and began enjoying their short commute “to town” each day.
-Mother Nature had other plans for them this year.

 While Tony showed us around the processing facility, Penny took up her station at the baking island in her very modern but vintage-looking kitchen.
 She showed everyone her secret technique for forming the perfect dinner roll using her Highwood Crossing Oat Bun recipe.
 Penny is a home economist and has developed many recipes for the Highwood Crossing products.

-The Marshalls are members of Slow Food Southern Alberta and they seemed to help us all slow down and enjoy their good, clean and fair food at the source where it was grown.
+The Marshalls are members of Slow Food Southern Alberta and they seemed to help us all slow down and enjoy their good, clean, fair food at the source where it was grown.
 You can’t get more local.

-We got to walk around Penny’s kitchen garden, sit by the river and enjoy tea and coffee with her buttery Oat Shortbread.
-Everyone came away feeling relaxed and connected – with the Marshalls, with the land and the river and these organic products so lovingly grown and processed by these dedicated Alberta farmers.
+While at the farm we also got to walk around Penny’s kitchen garden, sit by the river and enjoy tea and coffee with her buttery Steel Cut Oats Shortbread Cookies.
+Everyone came away feeling relaxed and connected – with the Marshalls, with the land and river and most of all, these organic products so lovingly grown and processed by these dedicated Alberta farmers.

 I care for that a great deal.
 We savoured food at the source.
 We savoured the essence of life.
 We were thankful for the sustenance it brought us.
 Thank you Tony and Penny for all you do and for your loving friendship and caring ways.
 Hugs, K.

-This easy dinner bun recipe has additional fiber and the option of either making up dough the night before or the day of baking.
+With this easy dinner bun recipe you can either making up dough the night before or the day of baking.

-2 T granular yeast (I have used both traditional or fast rising)
+2 Tablespoons granular yeast (I have used both traditional or fast rising)

-¼ c Highwood Crossing Cold Pressed Canola Oil (this is what gives the buns their golden glow)
+¼ cup Highwood Crossing Cold Pressed Canola Oil

-2 c Highwood Crossing Unbleached All Purpose Flour
+2 cups Highwood Crossing Unbleached All Purpose Flour

 Blend the above ingredients with the paddle attachment in a mixer for about 2 minutes.
 Or mix in large bowl by hand.